larsenjohn/herebyaccident/_posts/2016-04-05-basic-linux-commands.md

 If you want to know what's going on with space or RAM usage there are a few options.

-The free command will give you a bare bones memory usage
+The `free` command will give you a bare bones memory usage.

 	free -m

-vmstat will give you some more RAM detail of whats and wheres
+`vmstat` will give you some more RAM detail of whats and wheres.

 	vmstat -s

-Real time monitoring can be viewed with the top or htop command.
+Real time monitoring can be viewed with the `top` or `htop` command.

 	top
     htop